-The project is currently in design phase.
-A Final Subsequent Environmental Impact Report (SEIR) has been completed and certified by the water district board.
+The project is currently in the final portions of the design phase.
+Environmental documents have been completed and certified by the water district's board of directors.
+The water district has applied for resources agency permits needed for construction.
 Please see the Reports & Documents page for copies of all project reports.

 The project goal is to provide flood protection to homes, streets, businesses, and public facilities in the Permanente Creek watershed using Natural Flood Protection approach.